saucelabs/sauce-docs/docs/error-reporting/project-setup/submission-actions.md

 <img src={useBaseUrl('img/error-reporting/project-settings/submission-actions-drop-object-and-index-only.png')} alt="" />

 ### Probability Sampling
-Both "Reject Submission" and "Drop Object and Index Only" offer functionality to apply a created rule with some probability.
-In the example below, the rule would filter out 20% of error reports where the error message equals "Test Error".
+Both **Reject Submission** and **Drop Object and Index Only** offer functionality to apply a created rule with some probability.
+In the example below, the rule would filter out 20% of error reports where the error message equals **Test Error**.

 <img src={useBaseUrl('img/error-reporting/project-settings/sampling-example.png')} alt="" />